microsoft/pxt-arcade/docs/courses/csintro3/functions/intro.md

-# Activity: Intro to JavaScript Functions
+# Activity: Intro to Functions

 In Blocks, ``||functions:functions||`` served as a powerful tool in making complex games easier to read, as well as reducing redundancy within the games.